• Skip to main content

 The provocative key copy-line F*%#ing is restricted to media placements where the audience is predominantly suitable for R-rated movies (ages 17 and older).
 CARA did not comment on “The Bride!”

 The arty, edgy film like “The Bride!” is perhaps better suited for independent-sector economics.
 A major studio, Warners invested about $90 million to make “Bride”; an independent company could produce for one-quarter that negative cost (the production expense) though with less gloss.
-Even gussying up the production with mainstream talent, “The Bride!” still only appealed to the smallish, noses-upturned cinephile crowd.
+Even gussying up the production with mainstream talent, “The Bride!” fell between two audience demographics: the smallish, noses-upturned cinephile crowd and the splatter-loving horror crowd.
+Neither group embraced the film.

 Deadline.com says that Warners laid out $65 million in global cinema marketing, and here again an indie distributor would spend less on a comparable movie.
 Deadline.com says “The Bride!” is on a trajectory to lose $90 million in first-cycle distribution, including downstream TV and video.